mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/projects/project-quotas-limit-range/index.md

 1. When you are finished, select the **Save** button.

-## Creating Project Quotas & Limit Ranges - CLI Method
+## Create Project Quotas & Limit Ranges - CLI Method

 All the Project Quotas are defined using a Kubernetes FederatedResourceQuota called `kommander` which you can also create/update using kubectl: